Review: John Conrad’s Among the Walking Wounded and Adam Montgomery’s The Invisible Injured explore PTSD in Canadian soldiers

 McGill-Queen’s University Press, 331 pages, $34.95

-Barry Westholme didn’t know what was wrong with him.
+Barry Westholm didn’t know what was wrong with him.
 He couldn’t focus, he couldn’t remember things, he couldn’t sleep.
 He was frequently anxious.
-Medical tests revealed no physical ailments, so as a coping mechanism, Westholme completely devoted himself to his work.
-He “soldiered on,” as the saying goes – a fitting mantra for Westholme’s vocation as a military vehicle technician.
+Medical tests revealed no physical ailments, so as a coping mechanism, Westholm completely devoted himself to his work.
+He “soldiered on,” as the saying goes – a fitting mantra for Westholm’s vocation as a military vehicle technician.

-It was 2007 before Westholme finally got a diagnosis for his continued psychological difficulties: post-traumatic stress disorder.
-The event that had triggered Westholme’s PTSD was a confrontation with a very angry mob during one of Westholme’s deployments.
-During the incident, Westholme had considered shooting himself with his sidearm rather than being hacked or burned to death.
-Fortunately, before things degraded to that point, reinforcements arrived, dispersed the mob and evacuated Westholme.
+It was 2007 before Westholm finally got a diagnosis for his continued psychological difficulties: post-traumatic stress disorder.
+The event that had triggered Westholm’s PTSD was a confrontation with a very angry mob during one of Westholm’s deployments.
+During the incident, Westholm had considered shooting himself with his sidearm rather than being hacked or burned to death.
+Fortunately, before things degraded to that point, reinforcements arrived, dispersed the mob and evacuated Westholm.
 The nightmares started soon after.

 This wasn’t Afghanistan.
-It was Haiti, mid-nineties, and Westholme was deployed there as part of a United Nations multinational stabilization operation.
+It was Haiti, mid-nineties, and Westholm was deployed there as part of a United Nations multinational stabilization operation.
 This vignette is the first of many in Adam Montgomery’s The Invisible Injured, and traces the crucial (and in many cases incomplete) development of mental-health awareness in the Canadian Armed Forces.

 In recent years, mental health has become a prominent topic of public conversation.
 Various observances occur nationally and internationally – there are designated mental-health days, weeks, even months.
 One of the biggest objectives of mental-health education is the elimination of long-standing stigma associated with a wide range of conditions.
 In general, we can all speak openly about cancer and diabetes, but it’s taken a lot of work (with more work ahead of us) to address depression and anxiety and even more severe afflictions.

-Note: Editor's Note: In a previous version of this story, Barry Westholm was incorrectly identified as Barry Westholme.Report Typo/Error